 Oneuli Beach (Maui)

-Oneuli Beach can be found on the southern coast of Maui.
+Oneuli Beach is on the southern coast of Maui.
 It is one of the beautiful black sand beaches on Maui.

 You will find this beach within Makena State Park.
 The black sand was created when the Pu’u Ola’i volcanic cylinder cone eroded nearby.
 Add the pebbles and broken-down shells; you won’t find white sand in this beach area.